#1 Ranked Children’s Hospital by U.S. News & World Report

 Watch more videos from Boston Children's

-Common symptoms of DDH may include:
+Common symptoms of developmental dysplasia of the hip (DDH) may include:

 In hip dysplasia, the socket (acetabulum) is too shallow and the ligaments too loose, allowing the ball of the thigh bone (femoral head) to slip partially or completely in and out of the hip socket.
 The risk for hip dysplasia and hip instability increases with any situation that stretches the baby’s hip ligaments (an issue of stability) or causes the legs and hips to be positioned so that the ball of the thigh bone slips out of the hip socket (an issue of shape).